Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Object and event selections

-To identify $H \to \gamma\gamma$ decays, events were collected with di-photon triggers~\cite{TRIG-2022-01,TRIG-2018-05} with nominal transverse momentum (\pT) thresholds of 35~\GeV\ and 25~\GeV\ for the leading and sub-leading photon, respectively, and satisfying online identification requirements.
-In Run~3, from 2023 onwards, with the upgrade of the first-level trigger system, more granular information from EM calorimeters is used, which results in slightly higher signal efficiency, larger background rejection and increased pileup robustness, compared to Run~2~\cite{TRIG-2022-01}.
-Of all reconstructed collision vertices, the primary vertex (PV) is selected as the one with the highest sum of squared transverse momenta of contributing tracks $\sum \pT^2$~\cite{ATL-PHYS-PUB-2015-026}.
 Selected events are required to contain two photon candidates in the acceptance of the finely segmented part of the EM calorimeter ($|\eta|<1.37$ or $1.52<|\eta|<2.37$).
 Photons are reconstructed from EM calorimeter signals exceeding noise thresholds using dynamic topological clustering, with additional clusters included for photon conversion products when applicable~\cite{EGAM-2018-01}.
 The photon candidates are calibrated~\cite{EGAM-2021-02} and identified by an algorithm that relies on the shape of the EM showers reconstructed in the calorimeter~\cite{EGAM-2021-01}.
-A \textit{loose} working point is used to match to the photon candidates selected by the trigger, while the final selection of photon candidates is made using a \textit{tight} selection.
+A \textit{loose} working point, corresponding to high signal efficiency at the cost of reduced background rejection, is used to match to the photon candidates selected by the trigger.
+The final selection of photon candidates is made using a \textit{tight} selection, which provides high background rejection at the cost of reduced signal efficiency.
 Photon candidates must also satisfy isolation requirements based on the energy flow in the calorimeter and the total transverse momentum of charged-particle tracks from the PV, measured in cones surrounding the photon direction~\cite{EGAM-2018-01}.
 The two leading photons satisfying these selections are required to have an invariant mass \myy between 105 and 160~\GeV\ and transverse momenta above 35\% and 25\% of \myy, respectively.
 The \myy \textit{sidebands} are defined as data entries within the mass window of $m_{\gamma\gamma} \in$ [105, 160] \GeV, excluding the signal region from 120 to 130 \GeV.